by Maria Popova

 Look at everything.
 Don’t close your eyes to the world around you.
 Look and become curious and interested in what there is to see.

-For Cage, this was tied to bridging the dangerous divide between the conscious and unconscious mind:
+the dangerous divide between the conscious and unconscious mind:

 There are two principal parts of each personality: the conscious mind and the unconscious, and these are split and dispersed, in most of us, in countless ways and directions.
 The function of music, like that of any other healthy occupation, is to help to bring those separate parts back together again.
 Music does this by providing a moment when, awareness of time and space being lost, the multiplicity of elements which make up an individual become integrated and he is one.